m4yank11/Cab-Booking/Backend/README.md

 ### Example Response

-## `/captains/register` Endpoint
+## `/Captains/register` Endpoint

 ### Description

-Registers a new captain by creating a captain account with the provided information.
+Registers a new Captain by creating a Captain account with the provided information.

 ### HTTP Method